 Somehow, in all that drifting, I still found others like me.
 I had plenty of friends who shared interests with me, who stuck out of the other cliques.
 Video games, anime, singing, what have you.
 I had, and still have, friends with whom I could share my writing and stories.
 Friends whom I trusted.
 My own little disorganized clique of misfits.

 I certainly didn’t go into high school expecting to befriend a graduating class of 400.
 I didn’t expect, or want, to join every group and every club.
-I have high school friends that I talk to every day, four years after graduation.
-Even without fitting neatly into a particular category, I still made friends who loved and supported me.
+But I have high school friends that I talk to every day, four years after graduation.